 netsh winsock reset

 Now press Enter to execute the command.
-Please restart the computer and reconnect the Ethernet cable.
+Please restart the computer and reconnect the Ethernet cable or your wifi connection.

 It is well known that the router assigns the IP address automatically.
-However, this option can be changed and by doing so by mistake, then the fault in question is generated.
-Let’s check and fix it.
-The first thing you have to do is press the Win+R combination and execute the following command:
+However, this option can be overridden in network settings and IP address could be assigned manually.
+Some times some one has assign the static IP address manually and you forgot about it.
+So now you have to set the settings to obtain the IP address automatically.
+To fix this, the first thing you have to do is press the Win+R combination and execute the following command:

 Network connections will be deployed immediately.
 Please right-click on the Ethernet to enter the connection properties.

 Now scroll down until you click on Internet Protocol Version 4 (TCP/IPv4).
 Now click on Properties.
 A window will immediately pop up.
-Once there, make sure the following options are activated: Obtain an IP address automatically and Obtain DNS server address automatically.
+Once there, make sure the following option is activated: Obtain an IP address automatically and Obtain DNS server address automatically.
 After doing so, please restart the router.

-If the problem persists with the previous steps, you can try to modify the DNS.
+If the problem persists with the previous steps, you can try to modify the DNS and assign a Public DNS manually.
+Check the list of best public DNS servers here.
 Since these are automatically assigned by your network provider.
 With this intention, follow the same steps as above.
 Instead of letting the DNS be obtained automatically, you should add it manually.
-For the purposes of this example you can use the OpenDNS values, whose primary and secondary DNS are 22.214.171.124 and 126.96.36.199.
+For the purposes of this example you can use the OpenDNS values, whose primary and secondary DNS are 18.104.22.168 and 22.214.171.124.